MCV-2025-C1-Project/Team1/README.md

 # C1 Project
 Welcome to the Team1's project of the C1 course from the MCV 25-26!

 With this project, given a certain database of images (i.e. art from a museum) you can retrieve information of each element of the database with another image taken by you.
-This technique is called Content Based Image Retrieval (CBIR) and as for now it just uses histograms of the database and the query image to find the right match and provide the relevant information.
-(Be aware that the algorithm is not perfect and it can fail and retrieve a different image by mistake.)
+This technique is called Content Based Image Retrieval (CBIR), and our best method uses feature extraction and matching algorithms.
+It currently relies on masking the image to extract every individual painting, but it should also work with no masked images.
+Images with no features (plain colors or very blurry images) may fail in retrieving the correct painting from the database.

 ## Organization
 In the next section you will find how to install and run the program.
 Beyond that point, we wil organize the project by weeks, so we will explain what is added each week, give some insight on our decision for some implementations and give some final results we got to evaluate our algorithm.